-Buildings of a definite and recognisable architectural interest (including originiality of design and rarity)
+- have a definite and recognisable architectural interest (including originiality of design and rarity)

-Buildings relating to traditional or historic industrial processes in a reasonable state of preservation
+- relate to traditional or historic industrial processes in a reasonable state of preservation

-Buildings of character acting as landmarks in the townscape of landscape
+- have character, acting as landmarks in the townscape of landscape

-Buildings associated with unusual or significant events or personalities, or containing features of definite antiquity (i.e. pre-1800)
+- be associated with unusual or significant events or personalities, or containing features of definite antiquity (i.e. pre-1800)

-Good quality modern architecture
+- have good quality modern architecture